Andrea-Boldrini/tiltrotor/README.md

     EKF2_HGT_REF = VISION
     ```
 12. Choose between `tiltrotor_drone_PID`, `tiltrotor_drone_LQR`, `tiltrotor_drone_LMPC` and `tiltrotor_drone_NLMPC` folders, which are the controllers developed for the tilt-rotor UAV respectively using PID, PID+LQR, linear MPC and nonlinear MPC.
 Then rename the selected folder as `tiltrotor_drone` and locate it in the src folder located in the catkin_ws folder.

-13. When using `tiltrotor_drone_LMPC` and `tiltrotor_drone_NLMPC` it is necessary to download the external wrench emulator `https://github.com/joshuataylor00/gazebo_wrench_emulator.git`, following the instructions in the relative repository, in order to apply external disturbances on the UAV.
+13. In order to apply external disturbances on the UAV, it is necessary to install the external wrench emulator `https://github.com/joshuataylor00/gazebo_wrench_emulator.git`, following the instructions in the related repository.
-Moreover, it is required to download the open-source tools for nonlinear optimization `qpOASES`
+14. When using `tiltrotor_drone_LMPC` and `tiltrotor_drone_NLMPC` it is necessary to download the open-source tools for nonlinear optimization `qpOASES`
     ```
     git clone https://github.com/coin-or/qpOASES.git
     cd qpOASES